Akademicki-Klub-Lotniczy/ardupilot/README.md

 #### Upload

+- `./waf plane --upload`
 - Plug in the glider (without battery, just USB power)

-- `./waf plane --upload`
+#### Params, waypoints, rally

+You'll need 3 files to configure the glider's behaviour:

+- Params (ardupilot settings, peripherals setup, etc)
+- Waypoints (flight plan)
+- Rally point (point that triggers switching to `AUTO` mode)

+Params are located at `params_kakuta`.
+They can be loaded using `param load <params file>` in MavProxy.
+Rally points can be set using MavProxy, remember to launch it with `--map` parameter, then right click on the map > rally > add.

+You can download them with `rally fetch` and `rally save`.

+The best way to create waypoints is through `apm_planner` or `mission planner`.
+The interface is easy af.

 # ArduPilot Project